Introduction to Holistic Treatment and Diet

 Vegetarian and Vegan diets

 If due to personal convictions animal (and dairy) products are not eaten then I apologise that this diet sheet does recommend poultry, fish and eggs.
-Tofu, tempi, pulses and legumes will provide you with the 8 essential amino acids that are not manufacturable from other sources.
-It is necessary to combine these forms of protein (i.e .mixing different types of pulse\legume at the same meal) as they are usually deficient in one or other of the essential 9 amino acids.
+Tofu, tempi, pulses and legumes will provide you with the 9 essential amino acids that you need to get from the food you eat.
+To obtain the correct balance of amino acids from non-animal sources it is necessary to combine 2 or more of these non-animal protein sources (i.e. mixing different types of pulse / legume / nut at the same meal) as they are usually deficient in one or more of the essential 9 amino acids.

-The Chinese classify food and herbs into hot / warm / cool / and cold categories as well as being either dry or damp.
-The means of preparation also affects the nature of the food, for instance deep frying any food makes it Hot.
+The Chinese classify food and herbs into different temperatures – hot / warm / cool / and cold as well as being either dry or damp.
+The means of preparation also affects the nature of the food, for instance deep frying any food makes it hot.

-Pork, classified as ‘Warming’ tends to be fed upon high growth food substances (i.e. steroids / antibiotics).
-It aggravates arthritic and rheumatic problems due to uric acid (a waste product of digestion) lodging in the joints and muscles.
+Pork is traditionally classified as neutral but in the 21st century developed world tends to be fed upon high growth food substances (i.e. steroids / antibiotics).
+It can aggravate arthritic and rheumatic problems due to uric acid (a waste product of digestion) lodging in the joints and muscles.
 It increases the blood cholesterol, increasing the possibility of arteriosclerosis and heart disease.
 It stays in the stomach for the longest time of any meat aggravating digestive problems.

 Foods to be avoided

 Coffee is a stimulant.
-It raises the pulse rate, blood pressure and reduces peripheral circulation thus contributing to cold hands and feet and aggravating palpitations.
-It also directly irritates the stomach lining, impairs liver function, irritates the kidneys, is associated with cancer in the pancreas, and appears to predispose people who drink two (or more!) cups a day to a 34% increased risk of heart failure.
+It raises the pulse rate, raises the blood pressure and reduces peripheral circulation thus contributing to cold hands and feet.
+It also aggravates palpitations.
+It irritates the stomach lining, impairs liver function, irritates the kidneys, is associated with cancer in the pancreas, and appears to predispose people who drink two (or more) cups a day to a 34% increased risk of heart failure.
+It also reduces female and male fertility.
 Cocoa, Horlicks, Drinking Chocolate etc. also should be avoided.

 Sugar, particularly refined white or soft brown sugar will rob the body of B vitamins, thus reducing the capacity of the nervous system to cope with stress.
 Refined sugar is released in to the blood stream very rapidly, thus needing a rapid release of insulin which in turn takes sugar out of the blood into the tissues where it is used.
-It seems that diabetes may be linked to exhaustion of the cells that produce insulin from over use.
-Sweeteners must also be abstained from as they are carcinogenous..
+It seems that type 2 diabetes may be linked to exhaustion of the cells that produce insulin in the pancreas due to this strong and sudden demand.
+Sweeteners must also be abstained from as they are potentially carcinogenic.

-Wheat.
-In recent years the percentage of gluten in wheat has increased.
+Wheat – In recent years the percentage of gluten in wheat has increased.
 This is helpful to the farming community as the value of the crop is dependent on the weight, and gluten increases weight.
-But gluten can aggravate arthritic and digestive problems.
+But gluten can aggravate a host of conditions especially arthritic and digestive problems.

 Refined carbohydrates such as white flour products should always be avoided.

-Junk food and drinks and fast food, including chocolate, should always be avoided.
+Junk food and drinks and fast food, should be avoided.

-1 Overnight soak 1 tablespoonful of organically grown medium oatmeal, [not porridge oats, they have already been heat treated, in other words, partly cooked.] in 2 tablespoonfuls of cold water in a cereal bowl.
+1 Overnight soak 3 tablespoonful of organically grown medium oatmeal, [not porridge oats, they have already been heat treated, in other words, partly cooked.] in 5 tablespoonful’s of cold water in a cereal bowl.
 In the morning add:-

-a.
-1 dessertspoonful of ground or chopped almonds.
-(Ground almonds are best for those with digestive ` problems.)
+- 1 dessertspoonful of ground or chopped almonds.
+(Ground almonds are best for those with digestive problems.)

-c.
-Fresh fruit; either banana, pear, apple or grapes.
+- Fresh fruit; either banana, pear, apple or grapes.
 Dried fruit, prunes, figs, dates, apricots, raisins or sultanas.
-These should be washed in hand hot water, soaked for several hours until soft, but not cooked.
+These should be washed in warm water, soaked for a few hours until soft, but not cooked.
 Do not eat citrus fruit, oranges, grapefruit, (or their juices) with breakfast.
-This ‘raw food’ breakfast has no milk.
+This raw food breakfast has no milk.
 If too dry add more water, not milk.

 This is a cooked meal, but suits some people better, especially in winter.
 It should be made from organically grown oatmeal.
-Soak 2 tablespoon-fuls of oatmeal in 3 tablespoonfuls of cold water overnight, preferably in an enamel double saucepan.
+Soak 3 tablespoonsfuls of oatmeal in 5 tablespoonfuls of cold water overnight, preferably in an enamel double saucepan.
 In the morning add a pinch of natural salt, and about half a pint of boiling water.
 Stir well and cook for about 30 minutes.
 If you are short of time, cook the porridge over-night and re-heat.
-Eat with honey and goat’s milk.
+Eat with maple syrup or honey and goat’s milk.
 Dried or fresh fruit can be added.

 Poultry – Chicken, Turkey, Duck, Rabbit, etc. are fine (remembering to buy free range organic produce.)